-The Supreme court on Wednesday withdrew Netflix’s petition against an order passed by a court in Bihar, which contained the streaming platform from using Sahara Chief Subrata Roy’s name in its web series titled Bad Boys Billionaires.
+The Supreme court on Wednesday withdrew the petition filed by Netflix against an order passed by a court in Bihar, which contained the streaming platform from using Sahara Chief Subrata Roy’s name in its web series titled Bad Boys Billionaires.

 Advocate Mukul Rohatgi, who obliged for Netflix, told the top court that the trial was urgent since the series was programmed to be streamed on Wednesday.